TDStrasser/KookaBlockly-Reference/docs/source/installing.rst

   A virtual Kookaberry user interface that replicates the physical user interface on a Kookaberry and provides a user interface for compatible microprocessor boards that do not have a physical user interface.

-  *TW originated as Teacher's Window, but also stands for TWin.*
+  *TW originated as Teacher's Window, but also stands for TWin, or in some cases Training Window.*

 Downloading KookaSuite
 ----------------------